jacobwhall/thesis/thesis.md

 Storytelling allows people to connect to a concept, and informs their decisions [@joubert_etal19].
 <!-- This citation is fantastic and I should look more into its references -->
 There is a general lack of understanding in the United States of radon and the health risks it poses [@vogeltanz-holm_schwartz18].
-For this project, I will produce a video that tells the story of radon to the Williamsburg community.
+For this project, I am producing a video that tells the story of radon to residents in the Williamsburg area.
-It will communicate what radon is, previous research at William \& Mary, and how people can learn more about it.
-This project will include the development of storytelling methods and accessibility standards that the video will follow.
+To be published online alongside the risk map, my video will communicate the significance of radon, and help its audience navigate resources available for testing and mitigation.

 # Research Goal

-The purpose of this video will be to communicate how radon is a potential health hazard to the Williamsburg public.
+The purpose of this video will be to communicate how radon is a potential health hazard to residents in the Williamsburg area.
 To do so, it will establish what radon is and how it is naturally formed, as well as how it is a health risk.
 The video will then summarize previous research on Radon in the Williamsburg area, including student research projects at William \& Mary.
-The video will conclude with encouragement for viewers to learn more about radon, and to get their homes tested.
+The video will conclude with a call to action for viewers to learn more about radon, get their homes tested, and potentially mitigate their homes for radon.
 To do all of this effectively, a thorough review will be conducted of the previous research done concerning radon in the Williamsburg area, and how it fits into the broader landscape of radon literature.
 This review will include radioactive decay processes, the stratigraphy of Williamsburg, and the methods of previous researchers.
 I will also research best practices in video communication of science, as well as what accessibility guidelines should be followed.